Written by Kelly Sheehy, Content Specialist, Downtown Main Library

 This year’s Writer-in-Residence, author and journalist Dani McClain, opens a new window, is hosting the Library podcast “Inside the Writer’s Head, opens a new window”, recording videos, opens a new window, contributing posts for the Library’s blog, and holding live online office hours with a Q&A session, as well as a series of writing workshops.

-For more information about all of the work the Library Foundation does to benefit the Public Library of Cincinnati and Hamilton County throughout the year, visit the Library Foundation website.
+For more information about all of the work the Library Foundation does to benefit the Cincinnati & Hamilton County Public Library throughout the year, visit the Library Foundation website.